 NewCo Helsinki will continue to provide advisory services to Helsinki businesses and startups remotely until further notice and events will be organized as webinars.

 As a new service our business advisors will also start advising entrepreneurs on how to deal with the coronavirus situation.
-Call tel. +358 (09) 310 36360 each weekday between the hours of 9-11 am and 1-3 pm for assistance.
+Call tel. +358 (09) 310 36360 each weekday between the hours of 9-11 am for assistance.
 All of our services are free of charge and open to everyone.

 If you wish to book a 45-minute appointment for remote business consulting, call the same number at tel. +358 (09) 310 36360, between 11 am and 1 pm.
 Please contact us at other times via email at: firstname.lastname@example.org or email@example.com.

 Links to important information and services:

 In addition to our free advisory services, NewCo Helsinki has compiled a list with links to information and services for supporting entrepreneurs during the novel coronavirus pandemic.